 Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

-- 68% of Kenyans have never used a desktop computer to browse the internet
+- 68% have never used a desktop to access the web

-- Mobile commerce accounts for 78% of all online transactions in Kenya
+- 78% of online transactions in Kenya happen on mobile

-- Poor mobile experience leads to 67% higher bounce rates
+- Sites with poor mobile UX see 67% higher bounce rates

-- 57% of users won't recommend a business with poor mobile site design
+- 57% of users won’t recommend a business with a bad mobile site

 - Google prioritizes mobile-friendly sites in search results